Garrana/MEAArc/README.md

 5- Pilot Implementation (Arc Onboarding - 10-20 VMs) 12 hours
 6- Advanced Azure Arc Plan – 120 mins

+please note : estimated time is only for guidance purposes

+### 1- Deliver Hybird cloud overview

+### 2- Deliver Azure Arc overview

-### Deliver Azure Arc Demo
+### 3- Deliver Azure Arc Demo

-the purpose of the demo is to deliver a hands on experience to the customer for on-boarding a server using Azure Arc
+The purpose of the demo is to deliver a hands on experience to the customer for on-boarding a server using Azure Arc.
+The demo should show and end to end scenario for onboarding a vm to azure then utilizing one of Azure Arc capabilities.

 The below deployment scenarios will guide you through onboarding various Windows and Linux server deployments to Azure with Azure Arc.